 Likewise, when you share this with your network you are spreading the word for them.

 B2B is more complex than B2C but we can all learn something from the ‘Amazon Effect’

 Of course, in most B2B businesses, there is tremendous complexity, complexity the likes of which Amazon doesn’t have to overcome – complex customers with sophisticated requirements, longer decision-making processes, greater numbers of stakeholders involved in the buying journey etc.

 Some even argue that consumerisation of B2B is a concept that doesn’t really exist, and that drawing parallels between B2B and B2C is a fruitless exercise.

 Whilst agreeing that inherent complexities exist in B2B that don’t exist in B2C.
 I would disagree that there is no value in creating consumer-like experiences.

 The foundation of Amazon’s success is its relentless pursuit of customers, being vigilant to their needs and perhaps most importantly harnessing intelligence and insight as to the power behind sales.

 Artesian, the power behind B2B sales in an ‘Amazon Experience’ world

 Intelligence and insight are playing an increasingly important role in B2B sales, just as they do in the B2C world, and high-performing B2B sellers are harnessing the immense power of sales intelligence tools to take it to a new level and differentiate themselves from the also-rans by delivering superior customer experiences.

-Artesian is helping over 30,000 sellers perfect lead generation, segmentation and targeting, build a deeper understanding of customers, act in real time, anticipate needs, engage in more personalised ways at the right time, build relationships, and communicate in a more contexualised and intent-driven fashion.
+Artesian has helped over 40,000 sellers perfect lead generation, segmentation and targeting, build a deeper understanding of customers, act in real-time, anticipate needs, engage in more personalised ways at the right time, build relationships, and communicate in a more contexualised and intent-driven fashion.